TamarBerman/send_email_for_all_jobs_list/README.md

-## Project Title: Email Sender for Job Recruiting
+# Email Sender for Job Recruiting

 This script is designed to send messages to a list of emails, specifically created for sending emails to lists of job recruiting contacts.